decentralized-identity/ion/docs/Q-and-A.md

 On github Sidetree is - and will become even more - a thickening bunch of repositories:
  -  https://github.com/decentralized-identity/Sidetree

- Lastly, Microsoft is an important promotor of Sidetree and employer of some contributors.
+ Lastly, Microsoft is an important promoter of Sidetree and employer of some contributors.
  _(@henkvancann)_